 He received his Master of Arts degree in Criminal Justice at the University of Illinois at Chicago.
-He is currently a visiting professor in the Department of Criminal & Social Justice at the University of St. Francis.

-Our Board of Directors
+Board of Directors

-Zach Hiner, Director: Zach is the Director of Communications at Prevent Child Abuse America.
+Zach Hiner, Vice President: Zach is the Director of Communications at Prevent Child Abuse America.
 A graduate of the James Madison College at Michigan State University, Zach began his career as a lobbyist in Michigan before moving to Chicago and entering the non-profit world.
 Prior to joining Prevent Child Abuse America in 2013, he worked in communications for the Survivors Network of those Abused by Priests, an international non-profit for victims of institutional sexual abuse.
 Zach has been a volunteer for the Chicago Justice Project since 2010.